-Judging will be on condition of coat, teeth, weight, eyes, feet, and ears.
-Judge may ask questions related to dog care.
-Any 4-H member enrolled in Dog Care/Obedience/Dog Rally is eligible for this class.
+Judging will be on the condition of coat, teeth, weight, eyes, feet, and ears.
+Judges may ask questions related to dog care.
+Any

+4-H members enrolled in Dog Care/Obedience/Dog Rally is eligible for this class.
 (No obedience training necessary but dog must be on leash with approved collar.)
 Judge must be able to handle the dog.